 I am more of a savoury than a sweets person, but you wouldn’t know it from my recent purchases.
 Well, two out of three of my favourites anyway.

 Purchase #1: Rochelle Adonis nougat.
-Although Rochelle Adonis is well-known to Perth foodie elite (she also featured in the Autumn 2009 edition of Spice), she is new news for me.
+Although Rochelle Adonis is well-known to the Perth foodie elite (she also featured in the Autumn 2009 edition of Spice), she is new news for me.
 A connected friend introduced me to Rochelle and her wares during an October pho expedition on Brisbane Street.
 Being partial to nougat and very full of noodles, I looked past the delicious looking petit fours and purchased three pristinely packaged portions of nougat [these are currently priced at $15.50 per bar].

 Pictured below (clockwise from my lemon cheesecake and pashmak canapes):